The Author, Stephenie Hollyman

 Thanksgiving, 2018, Yosemite:

 The author, ( in red jacket ) was invited by visitors from India to wish "Happy Birthday" via Whatsapp to their auntie in Mumbai.
-She was passing by, camera in hand.
+The author was passing by, camera in hand.

 " Why not do a Bollywood dance?"
 Stephenie asked.
 This video shows what spontaneously evolved, an improvised dance of joy inspired by the beauty of Yosemite.